friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\missing_colon_if.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: """Should raise SyntaxError"""
-       2:
-    -->3: if True
+       3: if True
-             ----^
+                 ^

     You wrote a statement beginning with
     `if` but forgot to add a colon `:` at the end.